yagoferrer/map-tools/README.md

 ```

 #### Map Option Helpers
-This is silly: `google.maps.MapTypeId.SATELLITE`.
+This Google property is silly: `google.maps.MapTypeId.SATELLITE`.
 With map-tools, you can simple use:
 ```javascript
 {
   type: 'SATELLITE'